Labelings vs. Embeddings: On Distributed Representations of Distances: Introduction

-\paragraph{$\ell_p$ Spaces.} The seminal Johnson-Lindenstrauss Lemma~\cite{JL84} states that every $n$-point subset of $\ell_2$ embeds with distortion $1+\eps$ into $\ell_2^{O(\eps^{-2}\log n)}$ (where as usual $\ell_p^d$ denotes a $d$-dimensional $\ell_p$ space), and this readily implies a labeling with distortion $1+\eps$ and label size $O(\eps^{-2}\log n)$.
+\paragraph{$\ell_p$ Spaces.} The seminal Johnson-Lindenstrauss Lemma~\cite{JL84} states that every $n$-point subset of $\ell_2$ embeds with distortion $1+\eps$ into $\ell_2^{O(\eps^{-2}\log n)}$ (where as usual $\ell_p^d$ denotes the $d$-dimensional $\ell_p$ space), and this readily implies a labeling with distortion $1+\eps$ and label size $O(\eps^{-2}\log n)$.
 Since every $\ell_p$, $p\in[1,2]$, embeds isometrically into squared-$L_2$ (equivalently, its snowflake embeds into $L_2$), this implies a labeling with the same performance for $\ell_p$ as well, see \Cref{thm:L2toLinftyPriorUB}.
-Furthermore, we show in \Cref{thm:L2toLinftyPriorUB} (using \cite{NN18}) that this labeling can be prioritized to achieve distortion $1+\eps$ with label size $O(\eps^{-2}\log j)$.
+Furthermore, we show in \Cref{thm:L2toLinftyPriorUB} (using \cite{NN19}) that this labeling can be prioritized to achieve distortion $1+\eps$ with label size $O(\eps^{-2}\log j)$.

 For $\ell_\infty$- embeddings, the performance is significantly worse.
-We show in \Cref{thm:LBL2toLinfty} that for certain $n$-point subsets of $\ell_p$, for any $p\in[1,\infty]$, embedding into $\ell_\infty$ with distortion less than $\sqrt{2}$ requires $\Omega(n)$ coordinates.
-(Recall that $O(n)$ coordinates are sufficient to isometrically embed every $n$-point metric into $\ell_\infty$.)
+We show in \Cref{thm:LBL2toLinfty} that for certain $n$-point subsets of $\ell_p$, for any $p\in[1,\infty]$, embedding into $\ell_\infty$ with distortion less than $\sqrt{2}$ requires $\Omega(n)$ coordinates (recall that $O(n)$ coordinates are sufficient to isometrically embed every $n$-point metric into $\ell_\infty$.)
 For prioritized embeddings into $\ell_\infty$ with distortion $1+\eps$, we prove a lower bound of $j^{\Omega(\frac1\eps)}$ on the prioritized dimension, see \Cref{thm:L2toLinftyPriorLB}.

-\paragraph{Tree Metrics.} In their seminal paper on metric embeddings, Linial, London and Rabinovich~\cite{LLR95} proved that every $n$-node tree embeds isometrically into $\ell_\infty^{O(\log n)}$.
-In the context of routing, Thorup and Zwick~\cite{TZ01} constructed an exact distance labeling with label size $O(\log n)$ (where routing decisions can be done in constant time), and Elkin \etal \cite{EFN18} modified it to achieve prioritized label size $O(\log j)$.
+\paragraph{Tree Metrics.} Trees are a success story, where both labelings and embeddings have the same performance.
+Here we study metric spaces that induced by the shortest path metric of weighted trees.
+In their seminal paper on metric embeddings, Linial, London and Rabinovich~\cite{LLR95} proved that every $n$-node tree embeds isometrically into $\ell_\infty^{O(\log n)}$.
+In the context of routing, Thorup and Zwick~\cite{TZ01} constructed an exact distance labeling with label size $O(\log n)$ (where routing decisions can be done in constant time), and Elkin \etal \cite{EFN18} modified this to achieve prioritized label size $O(\log j)$.
 Our contribution is a prioritized version of~\cite{LLR95}, i.e., an isometric embedding of a tree metric into $\ell_\infty$ with prioritized dimension $O(\log j)$, see \Cref{thm:TreePriorLinfty}.
-We note that an equivalent result was proved independently and concurrently by Elkin and Neiman~\cite{EN19Personal}.
+We note that an equivalent result was proved independently and concurrently by Elkin and Neiman~\cite{EN20}.